-Challenged Sailors San Diego is the award-winning program providing free adaptive sailing for people with disabilities.
-Every Friday and Saturday from 11:00am-3:00pm!
+Challenged Sailors San Diego is the award-winning program providing FREE adaptive sailing for people living with disabilities.
+Every Friday and Saturday from 11:00am-3:00pm. #WeSailEveryWeekend

 Again - 100% FREE sailing for those living with disabilities.
-MS, CP, traumatic brain injury, spinal cord, quadra/para limitations...you are wanted here.
-This is for you.
-We make it a fun and exhilarating experience.
+MS, CP, traumatic brain injury, quadra/para limitations...this is for you.
+No experience necessary.
+We make an easy, fun and exhilarating experience.

-We have eight Martin16 sailboats made especially for adaptive sailing.
-More experienced sailors can pilot our sailboats along with an experienced companion sailor who sits right behind.
-Newcomers can relax and enjoy an afternoon on the harbor while your companion does the driving.
-We are here to fit your needs and make you feel comfortable.
+Our eight Martin16 sailboats are made especially for adaptive sailing.
+More experienced adaptive sailors can pilot our sailboats along with an accomplished companion sailor who sits behind.
+New adaptive sailors can relax and enjoy an afternoon on the harbor while your companion does the driving.

 Challenged Sailors San Diego is an all-volunteer organization.
-We rely on the community's generosity and financial donations from our supporters to enable us to fulfill our mission.
+We rely on the community's generosity and financial donations to enable us to fulfill our mission.

-Challenged Sailors San Diego provides therapeutic and recreational adaptive sailing opportunities for people with disabilities to enhance their dignity, well-being and independence.
+Challenged Sailors San Diego provides therapeutic, recreational and competitive adaptive sailing opportunities for people with disabilities to enhance their dignity, well-being, and independence.

-Challenged Sailors San Diego will continue to be a nationally-recognized center for adaptive sailing and related activities.
-We will grow to serve more sailors, learn and share new techniques, and add new boats to our fleet, which will be used to further our mission.
+Challenged Sailors San Diego will become a nationally recognized center for adaptive sailing and related activities.
+We will grow to serve more sailors, learn and teach new techniques, and add new boats to our fleet, which will be used to further our Mission.

-Challenged Sailors will be transparent in all we do, will be open with all our stakeholders, and will follow our mission to the best of our ability.
+CSSD values our stakeholders, including our volunteers, adaptive sailors, and donors.
+We will be transparent in all we do, open with all of our stakeholders and follow our mission to the best of our ability.
 We will treat all of our participants with dignity and care.

 Peter is a fourth generation San Diegan who has been sailing his entire life.
 He graduated from San Diego State University and worked in Healthcare, primarily in the Information Technology space, getting his start at (Rady) Children's Hospital.
 Volunteerism has been one of his core life values.
 He has served on the Board of Directors for the Southern California Yachting Assoc, where he still chairs the Adaptive Boating committee and, the Board of the Recreational Boaters of California.
 He started sailing with CSSD in 2018 and in 2022 he became our President